Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 Notes:

 Oracles.
+Firstly who in the room heard of oracles?
+Raise your hands.
 Oracles are super interesting because what they are trying to achieve is to provide information from the outside world to the blockchain.
 And that's a very very hard task.

 ---v